 The Bellow’s painting hasn’t hurt either man’s reputation either.
 Firpo is the only man to ever knock Dempsey out of a boxing ring.
 Dempsey was tough enough to take it and still prevail.
 The picture has been reproduced a million times.
-If I ever own a place where you could get a beer and shot, I know what would hang behind the bar.
+If I ever own a place where you can get a beer and shot I know what would hang behind the bar.

 There you have the Argentine roots of the one of the greatest boxing matches of all time and the origin of a painting the Smithsonian ranks as an American masterpiece.